arpitjain099/phoenix/python/projects/phoenix_superset/README.md

 ## Adding drivers

-To add drivers to the superset image you can add the driver to the `requirements.in` file and run the following commands:
+To add drivers to the superset image you can add the driver to the `requirements.in` file and follow the below steps:

 - Check the list of available drivers for superset, [here](https://superset.apache.org/docs/databases/installing-database-drivers).